|

 following in his footsteps.
 For an introduction, this section is

-extremely extensive, and by the time NASA enters the picture with their
+extremely detailed, and by the time NASA enters the picture with their

-space programme, the amount of Kaufman's quirky humour increases
+space programme, Kaufman's quirky humour becomes more pronounced.
+The

-notably.
-The mixture of comedy and apparent serious human drama makes –
+mixture of comedy and apparent serious human drama makes The Right

-becomes rather detached at times.
+becomes somewhat detached at times.
 One can't help but feel that the film

-could have profited from a more economic cutting, which would have reduced the
+could have benefited from more economical editing, which would have reduced the

-amount of focus it gives to certain sub-plots.
+focus on certain subplots.
 With that said, The Right

 Stuff becomes increasingly tighter and more magnetic towards the end,

-Kaufman applies some delicate touches.
-The ensemble of actors are largely
+when Kaufman applies some delicate touches.
+The ensemble cast is largely

-fine, with Dennis Quaid's devilishly boyish smile the main
+fine, with Dennis Quaid's devilishly boyish smile a main

 attraction.